-Gary Craig is a Clinical Professor and teaches Civil Litigation Practice and courses in Legal Research and Writing, Ethical Lawyering, and Professional Responsibility in the U.S. On July 1, 2013, Craig became the Director of Concentration Programs at Loyola.
-In this position, Craig provides administrative guidance to the faculty advisors for each Concentration and course counseling for students.
-Craig also communicates with alumni and practitioners who are interested in supporting students in the Concentrations through externship opportunities, mentoring, presentations on campus, and networking.
-Craig also is the Faculty Advisor for the Civil Litigation and Advocacy Concentration and a Faculty Advisor for the Young Lawyers Program.
+Gary Craig is a Clinical Professor and teaches Civil Litigation Practice and courses in Legal Research and Writing, Ethical Lawyering, and Professional Responsibility in the U.S. Since joining the law school faculty in 2010, Craig has served in numerous leadership roles, including as Associate Dean for Faculty from 2020-2023 and Director of Concentration Programs from 2013-2020.
+Craig also has directed Loyola’s Summer Institute Program and served as a Faculty Advisor for the Civil Litigation and Advocacy Concentration and the Young Lawyers Program.
 In 2013, 2015, and 2019 Craig received the Excellence in Teaching Award from the graduating class.
 In 2016, Craig received the David P. Leonard Memorial Faculty Service Award.

 Prior to joining the Loyola faculty, Craig was a partner in the Los Angeles office of Sidley Austin LLP, where he practiced in all areas of litigation, with an emphasis on representing accounting firms and corporations in connection with securities fraud, professional liability, negligence, and breach of contract litigation.
 Craig also represented clients in connection with investigations conducted by the United States Department of Justice and the United States Securities and Exchange Commission’s Division of Enforcement.
 He handled various pro bono matters, including the successful representation of clients seeking asylum in the United States, and he established an educational partnership between Sidley’s Los Angeles office and Dorsey High School’s Law Magnet Program.
-Through this partnership, Sidley facilitated numerous programs designed to augment the Law Magnet’s curriculum with hands-on workshops and field trips that introduce the students to the wide variety of careers within the legal community.
-Craig continues to work with the Law Magnet at Loyola.
+Through this partnership, Sidley facilitated numerous programs designed to augment the Law Magnet’s curriculum with hands-on workshops and field trips that introduced the students to the wide variety of careers within the legal community.

 - Presenter, Second Annual Western Regional Legal Writing Conference, August 2012, "It's Not the End but the Beginning: How to Make the Most out of the Last Class of the Year"